 taxa), Crete (344 taxa)

 et Dalmatie (299 taxa).
-A total of 649 taxa (220 were not identified), was listed in the samples collected in Sardegna, in Dalmatie, in Greece and in Crete (list diatoms Mediterranean Sea).
+A total of 790 taxa (254 were not identified), was listed in the samples collected in Sardegna, in Dalmatie, in Greece, in Crete, in Corfu and in Menorca (list diatoms Mediterranean Sea).

 Our inventory for the genus Mastogloia evidences the richness and diversity of this genus in the first meters of the sub-littoral zone on the coast of Attique (57 taxa),